Ä¢¹½ÊÓÆµ

 Wilber - De Witt is a very small town located in the state of Nebraska.
 With a population of 3,082 people and just one neighborhood, Wilber - De Witt is the 73rd largest community in Nebraska.
 Wilber - De Witt has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Wilber - De Witt, you'll notice that it is more blue-collar than most other communities in America.
-36.74% of Wilber - De Witt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wilber - De Witt is generally considered to be a blue-collar town.
+36.74% of the Wilber - De Witt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wilber - De Witt is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Wilber - De Witt who work in management occupations (12.73%), office and administrative support (12.67%), and teaching (6.10%).

-Wilber - De Witt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wilber - De Witt does not have a public transit system used by locals to get to and from work.

-The education level of Wilber - De Witt citizens is a little higher than the average for US cities and towns: 22.64% of adults in Wilber - De Witt have at least a bachelor's degree.
+The population of Wilber - De Witt overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Wilber - De Witt, 22.64% have at least a bachelor's degree.

 The per capita income in Wilber - De Witt in 2022 was $38,755, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $155,020 for a family of four.
 However, Wilber - De Witt contains both very wealthy and poor people as well.